AnowarOHossain/IoTShield/README.md

 **IoTShield** is a fully-functional smart home automation and monitoring system that provides **real-time, privacy-preserving data communication** and **AI-driven anomaly detection** using the **MQTT protocol**.

 The system integrates **Generative AI (Google Gemini 1.5)** to interpret and generate meaningful alerts from sensor anomalies, ensuring an intelligent and secure home environment.
-With **566+ sensor readings** already collected and **26 alerts generated**, IoTShield demonstrates a complete end-to-end IoT solution.
+With **1000+ sensor readings** collected, **150+ alerts generated** across all severity levels, and **real-time chart visualization**, IoTShield demonstrates a complete end-to-end IoT solution.

-** Current Status:**  **Fully Operational** - All core features implemented and tested!
+**✅ Current Status:**  **Fully Operational** - All core features implemented, tested, and working perfectly!

 IoTShield is developed as part of the **CSE Final Year Thesis Project** at **Shanto-Mariam University of Creative Technology**, under the supervision of **Tahsin Alam sir**.